tiagoTescaRoramos/docker/README.md

 ```
 ./restoreDB.sh
 ```
-When finish, command delete your files in dumps/.
+When finish, command will delete your files in dumps/.